 Beloved is one of those weapons that has remained solid since its release.
 While sniper rifles haven’t always been in the meta — unless you’re Revoker — Beloved has always really been a solid option.
 It can also easily be obtained from The Menagerie once you’ve upgraded your Chalice of Opulence.

 Honestly, Erentil FR4 is a super, super solid choice in a fusion rifle.
-When scoped it’s incredibly accurate even at some range.
+When scoped it’s incredibly accurate even at range.
 If you ever need to get fusion rifle kills in Crucible, this is the one we recommend.
 Jotunn takes the opposite approach and gives its projectiles tracking so you don’t have to worry too much about accuracy.
 We honestly recommend the latter at the moment.
 Crucible’s pacing has picked up a bit with auto rifles being meta and you won’t always have time to aim Erentil.

 Best Crucible Weapons – Power

-The Wardcliff Coil / Truth / Roar of the Bear (Rocket Launcher)
+The Wardcliff Coil / Truth / Bad Omens (Rocket Launcher)

 Tractor Cannon (Shotgun)